12+ Cheapest Visa-Free Destinations for South Africans

 If you’re backpacking around Thailand, you can spend as little as R 2,000 per week in Krabi.

-But if you’re over dorm rooms and drunk 20-somethings, Thailand is still a cheap visa-free destination for South Africans that want to splurge.
-Keep an eye out for deals from Flight Center, where you can stay in 3-star hotels, with flights included for seven days for around R 8000.00!
+But if you’re over dorm rooms and drunk 20-somethings, Thailand is still a cheap visa-free destination for South Africans who want to splurge.
+There are incredible resort deals online, or you can book a villa on Phi Phi Island starting at R2,500.00 on Airbnb.

 Visa Information: Visa not required for 30 days.